 I have been working on a motorcycle wreck case wherein the client was hospitalized at the University of Louisville Hospital for over 30 days.
 As a result, the motorcyclist has medical expenses in the six-figure range.
 Yes, the client has health insurance and we will be using the health insurance of the motorcyclist to pay the medical bills and to reduce the medical bills to a lower amount.
 However, even the subrogation claim being asserted by the health plan, (a claim by the health plan to recover the medical expenses they have paid), exceeds the insurance coverage on the at-fault driver.
 For this case, the at-fault driver was insured for only $25,000 per person.
 In Kentucky and Indiana, this is the state minimum and a driver only needs to have as little as $25,000 per person in insurance coverage to lawfully operate an automobile.

-So, I have been doing a lot of fishing for other automobile or motorcycle insurance that might apply to this wreck.
+So, I have been doing a lot of searching for other liability insurance that might apply to the negligence of the at-fault driver.
 I have ordered a copy of the title for the at-fault vehicle because the law provides that the insurance covering a vehicle is primary and the insurance covering the driver is secondary.
 In other words, I might find insurance on the vehicle or the driver or both.